 The Program is open to minority applicants who belong to groups that have been traditionally disadvantaged, underrepresented, or inadequately supported in medical training.
 We seek applications from racial minorities from historically underrepresented in the health profession including African American, American Indian, Alaska Native, Hispanic American and Pacific Islander.
 We also seek applications from sexual and gender minorities such as those who identify as lesbian, gay, bisexual, transgender/gender nonconforming, queer/questioning, or intersex.
 Finally, we seek applications from students whose pathway to medical training includes substantial personal or financial adversity.
 The criteria under which the application is submitted need not be explicitly stated nor do these represent mutually exclusive categories.

 Students should apply to VSLO prior to, or at the time of, their application to this program.
 Therefore, students must be enrolled in their final year of medical school in good academic standing at an LCME-accredited medical school, and have completed all required core clerkships.
 Students will be accepted into clinical rotations only if space is available during the preferred time period.
 In addition, all students must meet requirements set forth by the Washington University School of Medicine for all visiting students.

 More details can be found here.

-Applicants must submit a brief statement of interest (500-word limit) describing your interest in academic surgery (an interest in a particular surgical specialty should be noted in your statement).
-In addition, applicants must provide one letter of recommendation (no more than three, please), their updated curriculum vitae, any USMLE reports/scores, a photo, and a recent (unofficial is acceptable) medical school transcript.
-All application materials must be received by June 1, 2022, and should be sent via email to email@example.com.
-Decisions will be made by June 15, 2022.
+Applicants must submit a brief statement of interest (500-word limit) describing your interest in academic surgery (an interest in a particular surgical specialty should be noted in your statement) and ideally comment in some way about your interest or passion related to diversity, equity, and/or inclusion.
+In addition, applicants must provide at least one letter of recommendation (no more than three, please), their updated curriculum vitae, any USMLE reports/scores, and a recent (unofficial is acceptable) medical school transcript.
+All application materials must be received by May 1, 2023, and should be sent via email to firstname.lastname@example.org.
+Decisions will be made by May 15, 2023.